Enjoying our puzzle hints?

 Blue group: WORDS IN A PLANETARY MNEMONIC

-These words are all part of a mnemonic device used to remember the order of the planets in our solar system.
-They are used to create a memorable sentence or phrase.
+These words are all part of a mnemonic device used to remember the planets in our solar system.
+They are the first letter of each word in the sentence 'My Very Educated Mother Just Served Us Nachos'.

 Purple group: STARTING WITH FOUR-LETTER '80S BANDS

 These words are all names of bands from the 1980s that start with a four-letter word.
-They are used to identify and distinguish between different musical groups.
+They are all related to the music scene of the time.

 Red herrings and trap words explained